Vibert Cornwall: Life and career

-Vibert migrated to Coventry, England as a teenager from Saint Vincent and the Grenadines.
-He began singing in clubs across Coventry in 1966.
-It was around this time that Vibert adopted the stage name 'Ray King' after joining the band 'Suzi and the Kingsize Kings', at which point the band renamed to 'The Ray King Soul Band'.
+Vibert Cornwall was born on 27 October 1938.
+He migrated to Coventry, England as a teenager from Saint Vincent and the Grenadines.
+Vibert began singing in clubs across Coventry in 1966.
+It was around this time that Vibert adopted the stage name 'Ray King' after joining the band 'Suzi and the Kingsize Kings', at which point the band was renamed 'The Ray King Soul Band'.